 Photo courtesy of Kino Aero

 Prague has many beautiful cinemas.
-Although, if you want to take your little ones to watch a children’s film in English your options are understandably limited.
+That said, if you want to take your little ones to watch a children’s film in English, your options are understandably limited.
 However, Cinema City at Slovanský dům in the centre of town often shows a small selection of kids’ films in the original English version.
 Just double-check when you book they haven’t been dubbed but have Czech subtitles instead.
 Alternatively, Kino Pilotu, a short tram ride from town, sometimes puts on weekend screenings of English children’s films.

 For adults and teens, this problem is more easily solved, as Hollywood blockbusters are often shown in the original English version, with Czech subtitles.
-So, if you’re travelling with older kids, you may want to head to one of the quirky, independent cinemas such as Bio Oko or Kino Aero.
-Here, you’ll be greeted by retro charm and both mainstream and arthouse films in English.
+So, if you’re travelling with older kids, you may want to head to one of the quirky, independent cinemas such as Edison Filmhub, Bio Oko or Kino Aero.

 Bio Oko also has baby screenings, where parents can take their very little ones and relax for a blissful hour or so.